Elvito-AI-Tools/media-master-api/README.md

 1. It saves your time and money by using our API to generate long-form videos, audio and more, with few simple API calls you can generate high-quality media content.

-2. Replace expensive services like JSON2Video, Creatomate, etc. with this API to generate high-quality media content.
+2. Replace expensive services like JSON2Video, Creatomate, Eleven Labs etc. with this API to generate high-quality media content.

 ## Features